 027 354 4172

 Rob Morton is our Training and Scholarship Coordinator.
 Rob has been involved in pastoral ministry for the last 10 years.
-He is passionate about training others for ministry and runs church based training courses for everyday Christians, Sunday School teachers, youth and Bible study leaders and new preachers.
-Rob is currently leading a “starting team” who are working to plant a new church in Hastings.
-Before training for ministry, Rob worked in commercial radio.
+He is passionate about training others for ministry and runs “Practical Bible Training” - church based training courses for everyday Christians and leaders.
+Rob is currently training and co-leading a church planting team in Hastings.
+Before studying for ministry, Rob worked in commercial radio.
 Rob is married to Adelle and they have four children.

 Jackie is the Prayer Coordinator for CCCNZ.
 She has a passion for prayer and has been involved in various prayer ministries, in various church settings, for many years.
 In this role, Jackie oversees the prayer ministry of CCCNZ with two main objectives; developing and implementing a prayer strategy for the CCCNZ movement and secondly, to encourage and provide support to prayer intercessors in their local church context.
 Jackie and her husband Ken fellowship at Raleigh Street Christian Centre with their two daughters and foster children.